Do you ever wonder why your images look a bit different when you print them? Then it’s time to learn about RGB vs CMYK.

 When Should You Use RGB or CMYK?

-How Do I Convert RGB to CMYK?
+How Do You Convert RGB to CMYK?

-To confirm that your file uses RGB, you can check it by going to Photoshop’s Image tab.
-Once the dropdown menu appears, go to Mode, and look at the checked profile.
+To confirm that your file uses RGB, go to Photoshop’s Image tab.
+Once the dropdown menu appears, go to Mode.

+Then look at the checked profile.
 That’s how you know if your image uses either RGB or CMYK.

 You already know that RGB is perfect for displaying images on screens.
 But what should you do if you need to print your image?

 If that’s the case, then you’ll need to convert it.
 To convert your RGB file, go to Edit > Convert to Profile.

 Now look for the Destination Space and click on that field.